Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Method of payment is also something you’ll need to consider, as international bank transfers take a long time to process, and cost a flat fee to send.
 A solution to these troubles may be to convince your international clients to pay via an online payment service such as FairFX, who offer free international money transfers You can even take card payments using certain online services.

-If your client is particularly forward-thinking, you might want to suggest being paid in a digital currency such as Bitcoin, which will allow you to be paid instantly and with zero transaction fees.
+If your client is particularly forward-thinking, they may even suggest being paid in a digital currency such as Bitcoin, which will allow you to be paid instantly and with zero transaction fees.
 Be aware if you do choose this method then you are advised to have an account set up with a reputable bitcoin exchange if you want the money in traditional currency as soon as possible.

 Europe is a popular choice for British freelancers and contractors looking for international work due to its proximity to the UK – both geographically and culturally.
 Here’s a breakdown of important points to note for the most popular choices.